-Tips and Tricks to learning Romanesco
+Pronunciation Tips and Tricks to Learning Roman Slang:

 - Articles such as un, uno and una lose the ‘u’ and become ‘n, ‘no and ‘na.